zwave-js/node-zwave-js/packages/cc/api.md

     };
 }>;

-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@publicAPI" is not defined in this configuration
 // Warning: (ae-missing-release-tag) "AlarmSensorCommand" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)